griffithlab/civicpy/docs/civic.rst

    .. attribute:: status

       One of 'accepted', 'rejected', or 'submitted', describing the state of this evidence in the CIViC curation cycle.
+An evidence item needs to be reviewed by a CIViC editor before being accepted or rejected.
+Therefore "submitted" evidence might not be accurate or complete.

       - *submitted*: This evidence has been submitted by a CIViC curator or editor
       - *accepted*: This evidence has been reviewed and approved by a CIViC editor